gabrielfrimodig/MPM-1DL251/README.md

 The team gets to know each other and make good impression.
 Good time to create shared expectations, guidelines.
 It is at this stage boundaries are formed.
   2. **Storming** \
   We learn about each other's motivation.
 Preliminary boundaries and expectations are challenged.
 During the brainstorming: ideas are shared, strangths and weakness become apparent and roles start to be determined. \
   Learning how to use the constructive potential of conflict and compromise key to progress.
+Conflicts is neccessary to improve!
   3. **Norming** \
   Conflicts have been solved and teammates have proved flexible.
 Everyone knows its role and works on their part of the project. \
   Problem emerge if: Someone does not understand their role, the team expectation is unclear or the overall goal is unclear. \